 By using capacity management software, Vityl customers have been able to avoid spending money on new hardware.
 One customer, whose systems were struggling under a heavy workload, found that the problem was caused by a single resource-intensive application.
 The development team was able to resolve this problem quickly by making changes to the application, without any need to purchase extra hardware.
 Another customer found it was able to address its capacity problems by rearranging disks instead of buying a new server.

 Like many financial services organizations, one customer, a major European financial services provider, experiences heavy additional demand on its systems during public holidays.
 Historically, it coped with this by carrying out upgrades before holidays to make sure it had the capacity to cope with extra demand.
 This short-term approach was inefficient and stressful.

 The firm decided to move from a reactive approach to a proactive one.
 It created a capacity planning team that was able to measure the capacity used by different applications and to assess the impact of future demands on their systems.
-Using Vityl Capacity Management (part of which used to be known as TeamQuest Model), the team is able to pre-test applications, hardware configurations and varying workload demands.
+Using TeamQuest Model (now part of Vityl Capacity Management), the team is able to pre-test applications, hardware configurations and varying workload demands.
 The Vityl software enables the company to model live data from its own AIX and Sun systems, instead of relying on theoretical models.
 The models it has developed using the software are 98 percent accurate.

 The capacity planning team is now able to assess the impact of additional services very quickly.
 Instead of having to spend a week crunching numbers in Excel, the team can run a simulation in a couple of minutes and provide a near-instant answer, which gives the business much more confidence in making decisions about investing in new applications.